-The Scottish Government recently confirmed that pre-tenancy administration fees and service charges are premiums.
-Shelter Scotland also has several examples of tenants who have successfully claimed back unlawful fees from their letting agent, both at the small claims court and also before reaching that stage of the process.
+The Scottish Government have confirmed that pre-tenancy administration fees and service charges are premiums.
+Shelter Scotland also has several examples of tenants who have successfully claimed back unlawful fees from their letting agent, both at the small claims court (now the simple procedure court) and also before reaching that stage of the process.
 Don't be discouraged - proceed with the next stage.

 You’re damaging our reputation by saying we charge premiums and we can take legal action against you for that.

 For a statement to be defamatory it must be false.
-The Scottish Government recently confirmed their intention to make it clear that premiums include service charges and administration fees.
+The Scottish Government have confirmed that premiums include service charges and administration fees.
 View a list of unlawful charges that can be reclaimed.

 You can read a summary of the consultation results on the Scottish Government’s website.

 A recent court ruling in favour of letting agents set an important precedent meaning that I do not need to repay fees to you.